Frequently asked questions

 Is there food available on the course?

-Bananas are available in the later miles of the course.
-Refer to course map for specific locations.
+Bananas are available in the later miles of the course; they are generally offered between miles 20-24.

 How long is the course open?

 Participant net times greater than the event time requirement (6-hours, 30-minutes) will not be recognized as official.
-Times over 6:30 will not be printed in the Official Results Book or the Commemorative Newspaper.
+Times over 6:30 may not be printed in the official Results Book or the commemorative newspaper.

 Is the Bank of America Chicago Marathon a Boston Qualifier?

 Yes.
-The Bank of America Chicago Marathon is a great course for participants hoping to qualify for the Boston Marathon.
+The Bank of America Chicago Marathon is a USATF certified course and is a great race for participants hoping to qualify for the Boston Marathon.

 Can I run with an iPod/headphones?

 Yes.
-USATF, the national governing body of the sport, recently amended its ban on headphones, iPods and similar devices.
+USATF, the national governing body of the sport, amended its ban on headphones and iPods.
 However, athletes competing for prize money are not allowed to use electronic devices such as headphones and ear pieces.